 Google Analytics automatically enriches your data by bringing Google machine-learning expertise to bear on your dataset to predict the future behavior of your users.
 With predictive metrics, you learn more about your customers just by collecting structured event data.

 The probability that a user who was active in the last 28 days will log a specific conversion event within the next 7 days.
-Currently, only purchase/ecommerce_purchase and in_app_purchase events are supported.

 The probability that a user who was active on your app or site within the last 7 days will not be active within the next 7 days.